UWB-ACM/DiscordBot_Java/README.md

 ## Setting Up Your Bot

--   Register your own Discord bot for testing with.
+We have designed this barebones example to be quite easy to set up.
+All you need to do is find out your bot's user token.
+In order to do that, we must register our bot on discord.

+### Register Your Discord Bot

 -   Navigate to the Discord API docs and [login](https://discordapp.com/developers/applications/me).
 -   Click on the "New App" button.
 -   Name your app.
 Click "Create App".
 -   Click "Create a Bot User".
 -   Locate your bot's user token.
     -   **Your user token must not be shared with anyone.
 If it is posted publicly, change it ASAP.**
 -   Create a new file in your directory: `config.ini`
 -   Add your token to the first line in the file.
 Example (inside 'config.ini'):
         **[TOKEN GOES HERE]**

 # Usage